One of the best things about Tennessee is that the state is brimming with charming places to visit. These are the best small towns in Tennessee!

 Recreation and nature lovers should not miss the Ocoee, however!
 It’s America’s only Olympic River and is one of the most popular rafting destinations in the South.

 Paris is one of the coolest towns in TN and it claims to be the “World’s Biggest Fish Fry” and has a replica of the Eiffel Tower in the southern part of the city.
+I guess it is kind of one of Tennessee’s most romantic places (in its own unique way).

 If you happen to stop through one of the first places to visit is the Eiffel Tower Park.
 Aside from a 70-foot-tall, illuminated Eiffel Tower, it also features attractions for family-friendly entertainment, such as a famous playground, disc golf, tennis, surfing, swimming, etc.